 What arbitral institutions (if any) exist in your country?
 When were their rules last amended?
 Are any amendments being considered?

-The Chartered Institute of Arbitrators Cyprus Branch (CIArbs),
+The Cyprus Branch of the Chartered Institute of Arbitrators (CIArb)

 Is there a specialist arbitration court in your country?

 Currently there is no specialist arbitration court in Cyprus.

 What are the validity requirements for an arbitration agreement under the laws of your country?